AnkitSG07/AI-AGENT-DEBATE/ai-mode-rules.md

 # Level 1: AI Can Reply Directly

-AI can reply directly when the question is normal and answerable from approved knowledge:
+AI can reply directly when the question is normal and answerable from approved knowledge, or when the AI only needs to ask the CUSTOMER a normal sales/product clarification question.

+Level 1 includes:

+- greetings such as hello/hi
+- generic customer requests such as "need LED", "mujhe LED chahiye", "3 watt LED chahiye", "need driver", "need rechargeable module"
 - basic company/product questions
 - product explanation
 - product suggestion